-Writers use the terms “the bulls are running” and bullish to describe investor confidence and stock-buying frenzies.
+Writers use “the bulls are running” and bullish to describe investor confidence and stock-buying frenzies.
 The term bull describes an investor who is optimistic about the market.
 They base those terms on the phrase Bull Market.

 A Stock Market Bubble is a rapid escalation in share value with no increase in companies’ values.
 In a classic Stock Bubble, share prices far exceed companies’ true value.
 In a Bubble, a company’s stock price will grow, but the company’s business is not growing.
 Money-losing companies often experience rapid share price growth during Bubbles.

 Excessive amounts of speculation and trading accompany bubbles.
-Another characteristic interest of a Bubble is widespread popular interest in the stock market.
+Another characteristic of a Bubble is widespread popular interest in the stock market.

-For instance, Stock Market Bubbles often occur when interest rates are low and the real estate and commodities markets are stagnant.
+For instance, Stock Market Bubbles often occur when interest rates are low, and the real estate and commodities markets are stagnant.
 People who usually invest in real estate or commodities buy stocks because they can make more money in the stock market.